Salix-OS/docs.salixos.org/content/faq/kernel-source/_index.md

 ---
-title: "How to install the kernel source"
+title: "How to Install the Kernel Source"
-menutitle: "Install kernel-source"
+linktitle: "Install Kernel Source"
 ---

 The **kernel-source** package is by default locked in *gslapt*, just